ljsinclair/featurebase-docs/docs/concepts/concept-ingest-eg-key-cardinality-low.md

 ## Step 1 - Choose the unique identifier

-The choice of `Vertebrae` as unique identifier for your data results in the `Species` column populated by low cardinality or one-to-many data:
+The choice of `Vertebrae` as unique identifier for your data results in:
+* the `Species` column populated by low cardinality or one-to-many data:
+* a fewer number of rows to be ingested by FeatureBase.

 | Vertebrae | Species |
 |---|---|
 | yes | Manatee, Sea Horse, Koala |
 | no | Starfish |

-If the data were to be inserted into a traditional RDBMS database, the low cardinality data would be inserted into separate tables to avoid duplication.

-FeatureBase allows you to insert the data into a single row without losing the ability to query individual items.

 ## Step 2 - Create the destination table